jimmyboy8930/Award-Winning-Work/README.md

 **Contact Info**
 Feel free to reach out to me on LinkedIn if you want to get in touch with my Bastion Health boss and learn what made that project such a success!

+**Contact Me if your interested in buying my software (Spotify, Complete Password Manager, Discord Automation)**

 ---

 ## Ranked Projects